austencloud/tka-desktop/docs/BEAT_FRAME_INTEGRATION_SUMMARY.md

 - Build sequences with multiple beats
 - Experience pixel-perfect visual compatibility with legacy

-The implementation maintains v2's clean architecture while delivering the expected user experience from legacy.
+The implementation maintains modern's clean architecture while delivering the expected user experience from legacy.